Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 -----------------
-## Projects
+## __Projects__

-### GitHub
+__GitHub__

-* My [personal github webpage](https://alexander-kahanek.github.io) hosts most of my more interesting projects.
+: > * My [personal github webpage](https://alexander-kahanek.github.io) hosts most of my more interesting projects.

-* My [general github account](https://github.com/alexander-kahanek) hosts all of my work, which includes most of my school work, as well as any projects.
+> * My [general github account](https://github.com/alexander-kahanek) hosts all of my work, which includes most of my school work, as well as any projects.

 ### Research

-* I am currently in the process of starting a Summer Research Program for the Data Science and Information Technology department at the University of North Texas.
+: > * I am currently in the process of starting a Summer Research Program for the Data Science and Information Technology department at the University of North Texas.

-* I am currently helping with a different research project focused on using tweet data centered around COVID-19.
+> * I am currently helping with a different research project focused on using tweet data centered around COVID-19.

 ----------------